takatama/46timer/README.md

 Customize your brew by selecting your preferred bean roast, coffee amount, and desired taste profile.
 The intuitive interface with blinking arrows guides your pours with precision timing and exact water measurements.
 No more guesswork – just consistently delicious coffee, every single time.

+## 4:6 Method
+The 4:6 method is a coffee brewing technique developed by World Brewers Cup Champion Tetsu Kasuya.
+It involves dividing the water into two parts: 40% for the first two pours and 60% for the last three pours.
+This method allows you to control the strength and taste of your coffee by adjusting the amount of water in each pour.

 ## Usage
 1. Get your coffee gear ready :coffee:
 2. Visit [46timer](https://46timer.pages.dev/) and customize your brew: